 It’s a vital part of keeping a business’ finances in check, which is why reducing risk and the threat of error is one of the top priorities for finance leaders.

-Unfortunately a lot of the risk associated with the accounts payable workflow and function is down to human error - a decimal point in the wrong place, an extra zero added onto the price, or even mislaying paper documents around the office.
+Unfortunately a lot of the risk associated with the accounts payable function is down to human error - a decimal point in the wrong place, an extra zero added onto the price, or even mislaying paper documents around the office.

 Accounts payable automation has long been ripe for transformation.
 The repetitive nature of the job makes it an obvious area that can stand to significantly benefit from the help of the technology.

-AP automation is revolutionizing the role of the accounts payable professional, as no one wants to be spending days on end manually inserting numbers into a spreadsheet, or get into trouble because they’ve made a genuine mistake.
+AP automation is revolutionising the role of the accounts payable professional, as no one wants to be spending days on end manually inserting numbers into a spreadsheet, or get into trouble because they’ve made a genuine mistake.

-Using automatic document reading (ADR) and optical character recognition (OCR), AP automation is able to capture the information held on any variation of an invoice - such as the recipient address, amount owed, and tax codes - and, most importantly, understand it.
+Using automatic document reading (ADR) and optical character recognition (OCR), AP automation is able to scan the information held on any variation of an invoice - such as the recipient address, amount owed, and tax codes - and, most importantly, understand it.

 What is Oracle NetSuite?

-NetSuite is a cloud business management platform from Oracle that includes everything from ERP and financials, to CRM and e-commerce.
+NetSuite is a cloud business management platform from Oracle that includes everything from ERP and financials to CRM and e-commerce.
 The platform is used by more than 26,000 organizations globally to help run their entire businesses and drive significant performance improvements.

-Automated accounts payable in NetSuite helps cut invoice processing time and costs, but it’s also a key tool in helping businesses and Accounting & Finance departments remain compliant.
+Automated accounts payable in NetSuite helps cut invoice processing time and costs, but it’s also a key tool in helping businesses and accounting finance departments remain compliant.

-How Oracle NetSuite Works with Yooz
+How Oracle NetSuite works with Yooz

 Yooz accounts payable automation is fully integrated with NetSuite, meaning that everything you do in the Yooz platform is automatically and accurately synced with NetSuite without the need to get involved.